Summer Art Camp 2019

-Digital Photography - Capture and manipulate your own stunning photos using an iPad (iPad provided by the Museum).
+Digital Photography - Learn to tell a story by capturing your own stunning photos using an iPad.
+Concepts of photography, photojournalism and artistic consideration will be covered. (iPad provided by the Museum)

 Drawing - Explore one of the major forms of creative expression using a variety of drawing mediums: pencil, colored pencil, pastel, charcoal, etc.

 Illustration - Learn to design images intended for integration in media such as posters, flyers, magazines, books, comics, etc.

 Mixed Media - Create art where more than one medium is being used, combining traditional and non-traditional media.

 Painting - Explore one of the major forms of creative expression through a variety of paint mediums; tempera, watercolor, acrylic, etc.

 Performance - Work as a team to put on a play, to dress the part, and perform in front of family and friends.

 Printmaking - Explore the processes of making artwork by printing.
 Use of a variety of printing techniques including relief printing, mono-printing, stenciling, screen printing, and more.

 Sculpture - Learn to create three-dimensional artwork using clay, papier-mâché, found objects, plaster, and other materials.